 Mockingbird family (Mimidae)

-Long slender body, long tail, 10” long.
+Long slender body, long tail.
 Reddish-brown above, whitish underparts coarsely streaked with black, two whitish wing bars, yellow eyes, long downcurved bill.

 Dense thickets of shrubby vegetation.

 Bulky nest built in shrubs or low trees, close to or on the ground.
 Eggs are light blue with fine dark markings.
 Clutch size – 3 to 5 eggs.